 Since 2018 your Zoo has been the only place in Saginaw that will take #6 Plastics!
 This is important because #6 Plastics that are foam are currently not accepted in the curbside recycling program for our area!
-Examples of foam recyclables include: foam cups, to-go containers, egg cartons, ice chests, meat trays (rinsed), and protective packaging foam (excluding packaging peanuts).
+Examples of foam recyclables include: foam cups, to-go containers, egg cartons, ice chests, meat trays (rinsed).
 Prior to this, the closest Dart foam recycling drop-off center was the Midland Recyclers Facility on Ashman Street in Midland, MI.
 This is still an option to drop off foam materials, but we are excited to give our community another location to recycle these materials.
 Please see the flyer below for more information on what foam is recyclable.
+Please remember, no packing peanuts.

 Bring your #6 recyclables to the front gate and drop them off to the right.
 If you have questions, you can call us at (989) 759-1408.